issp-center-dev/TeNeS/docs/sphinx/en/file_specification/observable_section.rst

 ``group`` specifies an identification number of one-site operators.

 ``sites`` specifies a site number where an operater acts on.
-By using a list, multiple site the operators can be defined on site at the same time.
+By using a list, the operators can be defined on the multiple sites at the same time.
 An empty list ``[]`` means all sites.

 ``dim`` specifies a dimension of an operator.